trevorthornton/archivesspace-api-utility/README.md

 Include ArchivesSpaceApiUtility
 ```

-Start a session:
+Start a session (aasigned to a variable for re-use):

 ```
-a = ArchivesSpaceSession.new
+session = ArchivesSpaceSession.new
 ```

-Then use `get` or `post` to do what you need to do.
+Then use `get` or `post` to do what you need to do...

 ### get(*path,params={},headers={}*)